-To register a civil partnership requires a serious commitment.
-Should the partners wish to end a civil partnership, they are required to go through a court-based dissolution which addresses the same issues as a divorce settlement.
+Registering a civil partnership requires a serious commitment.
+Should the partners wish to end a civil partnership, they are required to go through a court-based dissolution, which addresses the same issues as a divorce settlement.

 It is not possible to apply to bring a civil partnership legally to an end before one year.

 A civil partnership can also end through annulment or upon the death of one of the parties.

 If any of the parties is subject to immigration control, you will have to give notice to register the civil partnership at a Special Register Office.
 Before you are allowed to give notice, you must have entry clearance specifically for the purpose of registering a civil partnership in the UK.

 If the registrar believes someone is entering into the civil partnership for immigration purposes, the registrar must report it to UK Visas and Immigration.

 Twenty-eight (28) days after giving notice, the parties will be free to register the partnership.
 The registration is subject to the fact that there are no objections or legal reasons why the partnership cannot go ahead.